catalyzeio/stratum-docs/guides/local-testing.md

 #### Make a note of your working directory

-The next sections will ask you to clone your code repository and the buildstep reposotiry.
+The next sections will ask you to clone your code repository and the buildstep repository.
 You will want the directory structure to look like this:
 ```
 /path/to/src/directory/your-code-repo
 /path/to/src/directory/buildstep